 As you can see here, both on the left and the right, we’ve got these reviews stars.
 The stars are marked up where you’ve got an overall rating and some places you’ve got votes and other places you’ve got things like reviews.
 These are places that you can add structured data to your page in order to mark up your page so that you get these ratings.

-Well, over the last few days or so, we actually can see that reviews were shown on about 50% of search results.
+Over the last few days or so, we actually can see that reviews were shown on about 50% of search results.
 So, this shows that hey, a lot of these results have.
-If we look over here at the last 30 days, they haven't been anything less than 47% of search results.
-So, if you've got products, or information, or services that you're selling where you get reviews from clients, this is a way to help mark your site up.
+If we look over here at the last 30 days, they haven’t been anything less than 47% of search results.
+So, if you’ve got products, or information, or services that you’re selling where you get reviews from clients, this is a way to help mark up your site.

 If you have a Google my business listing, those reviews definitely show up right there within the maps.
 But we’re talking about things outside of the maps here.
 We’re looking at specifically the search results like we see here, where we’ve got the link, our title, our description, and then some more information.
 Right now, as of the time that we’re looking at this video, it was at about 50% of results were showing these review types.

-So they are very important and they are way that you can take advantage of it.
-Just because they are eligible for 50% of results, doesn't mean they're always showing up.
-So Google will fluctuate.
+So they are very important and there is a way that you can take advantage of them.
+Just because they are eligible for 50% of results, doesn’t mean they’re always showing up.
+Google will fluctuate.
 You may see a review one day and you may see it go away another.
-They're constantly changing.
-They're constantly testing things.
-That's why you see these go up and down.
-But when you have this script in there, you have a higher chance of earning that and like you can see, they don't give it to everybody.
-We've got all of these links here with no reviews.
-The only one that's actually showing the starred review.
+They’re constantly changing.
+They’re constantly testing things.
+That’s why you see these go up and down.
+But when you have this script in there, you have a higher chance of earning that and as you can see, they don’t give it to everybody.
+We’ve got all of these links here with no reviews.
+There’s only one that’s actually showing the starred review.
 In this one, we have the top two had them, but a lot of the results below did not have the reviews.
 In order to actually get these stars to show up within your search listings, you need to have two pieces of information.
 You have to have both aggregate reviews, as well as real physical reviews to mark up.